Ask a COVID-19 Question

 Baja California Sur

-Coahuila has instituted a stay-at-home order.
-Large gathering have been prohibited, those in the state should remain at home unless there is a “justified reason.”
-Public parks and plazas and the city center of Saltillo have been closed.
+The government has determined that the state is in green on the federal stoplight system.
+Coahuila recommends that individuals remain at home, except for essential movements.
+Large gatherings remain prohibited.
+Public parks and plazas and the city center of Saltillo have been reopened, but government officials recommend social distancing in public spaces.
 State and local governments have implemented sanitary checkpoints throughout the state.
-All nonessential businesses are closed.
-Wearing masks in public is required, including while in a vehicle.
-Officials may issue fines and/or arrest and detain individuals found to be in violation of stay at home orders.
+Wearing masks in public is required, including while in a vehicle and while on public transport.
+Officials may issue fines for failure to use face coverings in public spaces.

-- Cuidad Acuña and Piedras Negras: Mexican authorities are performing temperature checks and health inspections at the international ports of entry.
+- Ciudad Acuña and Piedras Negras: Mexican authorities are performing temperature checks and health inspections at the international ports of entry.
 Southbound U.S. citizen travelers who display symptoms of COVID-19 or who decline to have their temperature checked may be denied entry.
 In addition, in accordance with the U.S.-Mexico Joint Initiative to Combat the COVID-19 Pandemic, authorities may deny entry to Mexico by U.S. citizens if they do not demonstrate residence in Mexico and cannot prove they have an essential reason for travel.
-The use of masks/face coverings is obligatory.
-International Bridge 1 between Eagle Pass, TX and Piedras Negras has reduced operating hours (7 a.m. to 3 p.m.).
-The Amistad Dam bridge between Del Rio, TX and Ciudad Acuña is closed.
-Travelers should check directly with Customs and Border Protection (https://bwt.cbp.gov/) for the most updated information.
-National and international bus travel continues, but with greatly reduced schedules.
-Media reports that the city of Piedras Negras will not allow more than one person in a vehicle at a time.
-Exceptions exist for essential travel and emergencies, and violators risk fines.
-Taxis are authorized to accept only one passenger at a time.
-Border cities in Texas have instituted curfews, closed non-essential businesses, and have mandated the use of masks in public spaces (including inside of vehicles with more than one person).
+Travelers should check directly with Customs and Border Protection (https://bwt.cbp.gov/) for the most updated information for border crossings, including operational hours of the international bridges.
+National and international bus travel continues with reduced schedules.
+State and municipal offices have reduced operating hours and have implemented sanitary measures.

 Ciudad de Mexico